MicrosoftDocs/dynamics365smb-docs/business-central/report-analyze-excel.md

 [!INCLUDE[2021_releasewave2](includes/2021_releasewave2.md)]

 As a developer or advanced user, it helps to inspect the data that is generated for a given report dataset while you create new reports or modify existing ones.
-To support this capability, you can export a report dataset as raw data to an Excel worksheet or XML filet&mdash;directly.
+To support this capability, you can export a report dataset as raw data to an Excel workbook or XML file&mdash;directly.
 In Excel, for example, you can then do ad-hoc analysis of the data and diagnose issues.

 ## Get started

-To export a report dataset to Excel, open the report in the client, then in the request page, select **Send to** > **Microsoft Excel Document (data only)** or **XML Document**.
+To export a report dataset to an Excel workbook or XML file, open the report in the client, then in the request page, select **Send to** > **Microsoft Excel Document (data only)** or **XML Document**.
+The file will be downloaded to your device.

+## More about Excel (data only)

 **Microsoft Excel Document (data only)** option exports the report results and the criteria that was used to generate them&mdash;but it doesn't include the report layout.
 The Excel file will include the full dataset, as raw data, arranged in rows and columns.
 All data columns of the report's dataset are included, regardless of whether they're used in the report layout.